11 Days in Chūgoku & Kyushu – Day 10 – Yanagawa River Punt-Boat Tour

 River Punt-Boat Tour admission: ¥1,000/SGD13

-The package can be purchased at Tenjin Station’s Office.
-There’s also a form to fill-up, but I think that’s meant more for ease of understanding how many tickets you’d like to buy than anything else.
+The package can be purchased at Tenjin Station’s office.
+There’s also a form to fill up, but I think that’s meant more for ease of understanding how many tickets you’d like to buy than anything else.

-At Yanagawa itself, the start point of the tour with the appointed company is about 5 minutes easy walk away.
-Basically, exit the train station, and cross the train tracks (pay attention to train signals at the crossing), turn left and continue on the main road, and you’ll see the distinctive red bridge that leads to Takahatake Park and Mihashira Shrine.
+At Yanagawa itself, the start point of the tour with the appointed company is about a 5 minute easy walk away.
+Basically, exit the train station and cross the train tracks (pay attention to train signals at the crossing), turn left and continue on the main road, and you’ll see the distinctive red bridge that leads to Takahatake Park and Mihashira Shrine.
 The first boat tour leaves at 9:40AM, but their admission counter opens at around 9:25AM so you can start queuing if you’d like to sit at the front of the boat.

 The tour itself lasts an hour – much longer than the one I just did at Bikan Historical Quarter on Day 07 – and will finish at Rokkyu Boat Stop.
 From that point, you can wait for the free shuttle bus included in this combination package that’ll return you to the start point – Shogetsu Punting Station – or Yanagawa train station just a bit further down.
 Alternatively, you can also walk the approximately 3km.